Subcritical multiplicative chaos for regularized counting statistics from random matrix theory

 when $\epsilon_N \to 0$ as $N\to\infty$ sufficiently slowly.
-To begin with, in section~\ref{sect:L^2}, we shall prove that $\mu_{N,\epsilon}^\gamma$ converges to a GMC measure in the $L^2$-phase ($\gamma<\sqrt{d}$) and compute the limit of its moments in view of proving theorem ~\ref{th:moments}.
-Then, in section~\ref{sect:L^1}, we tackle the more challenging task to show that $\mu_{N,\epsilon}^\gamma$ converges in the whole subcritical regime ($\gamma<\sqrt{d}$), by generalizing the method of Berestycki, \cite{Berestycki15}, in an asymptotically Gaussian setting.
+To begin with, in Section~\ref{sect:L^2}, we shall prove that $\mu_{N,\epsilon}^\gamma$ converges to a GMC measure in the $L^2$-phase ($\gamma<\sqrt{d}$) and compute the limit of its moments in view of proving Theorem ~\ref{th:moments}.
+Then, in Section~\ref{sect:L^1}, we tackle the more challenging task of showing that $\mu_{N,\epsilon}^\gamma$ converges in the whole subcritical regime ($\gamma<\sqrt{2d}$), thus establishing the proof of Theorem~\ref{th:GMCgeneral}.